rrevenantt/antlr4rust/README.md

 and [tests/my_tests.rs](tests/my_test.rs) for actual usage examples

 ### Implementation status

-Everything is implemented, "business" logic is quite stable and well tested, but user facing API is not very robust yet and very likely will have some changes.

 For now development is going on in this repository but eventually it will be merged to main ANTLR4 repo